North Carolina Rental Agreement

 • Fixed Term, Over One Month: Two months’ rent

-• Lease Termination – North Carolina maintains different termination notification standards for periodic leases:
+• Lease Termination – North Carolina has different notification standards to end different lease types:

 • Week-To-Week: Two days